stakater/kubestackplus-docs/content/for-developers/enable-metrics-for-your-application.md

 # Enable metrics for your Application

-We need prometheus metrics to be exposed by our application to be able to monitor it.
+We need Prometheus metrics to be exposed by our application to be able to monitor it.
 How an application exposes its metrics depends upon how it is built.
-We will take the example of a spring boot application and expose its metrice on a url for prometheus to monitor.
+We will take the example of a spring boot application and expose its metrics on a Url for Prometheus to monitor.

 ## Enabling metrics for Nordmart